friendsofgo/killgrave/README.md

 * missing: with this mode, the mock server will look into the files with `.imp.json` extension, but if you call to an endpoint that doesn't exist, then the mock server will call to the real server, declared on the `proxy-url` configuration variable.
 * all: the mock server only will call to the real server, declared on the `proxy-url` configuration variable.

 The `proxy-url` must be the root path.
-For example if we have endpoint api like, `http://example.com/things`, the `proxy-url` will be, `http://example.com`
+For example, if we have endpoint api like, `http://example.com/things`, the `proxy-url` will be, `http://example.com`

 ## Features
 * Imposters created in json